luckyframework/lucky/UPGRADE_NOTES.md

 - If using `is` in queries, rename the calls to `eq`

-- App in `src/app.cr` should now inherit from Lucky::BaseApp.
-TODO: Show example
+- App in `src/app.cr` should now inherit from `Lucky::BaseApp`.
+See [the changes you need to make](https://github.com/luckyframework/lucky_cli/commit/7794306c55b8e00ded0d816def5cd62dc6fe4367).

 - Move `bin/setup` to `script/setup`